 Students may earn up to $1,500 a year ($750 a semester) for federal/college work program.
 This equates to 85.7 hours per semester (6-7 hours per week) Work Study Program awards will be made based on the information the student and/or parent provided on the Free Application for Federal Student Aid (FAFSA) and the date the FAFSA was filed.

-After the Financial Aid Office determines the student is eligible for the Work Study Program, the student will receive an award letter.
-If the student accepts their Work Study Program award, they will be emailed a Student Employment Authorization (SEA) Form.
+After the Financial Aid Office determines the student is eligible for Work Study, the student will need to accept their award.
+Once the student accepts their award, they will be emailed a Student Employment Authorization (SEA) Form.
 If a student chooses not to participate in the Work Study Program they must notify the Financial Aid Office as soon as possible.

 You will not see Work Study on a student’s bill until the student earns the money and applies it to their student account.
 If the student chooses to receive the money earned as a paycheck, their paycheck will be in their campus box on payday.